Denver Train Accident Attorney

-Jordan, Herington & Rowley’s Denver personal injury attorneys has won millions of dollars for our clients.
+Our Denver train accident lawyer has won millions of dollars for our clients.
 If you’re the victim of a train accident, it’s essential to document physical and financial injury.
 Financial injury includes loss of wages and loss of future earning power.
 We can provide the guidance necessary to accurately calculate your future losses, so you don’t end up with less than you need and deserve.

 Railway injuries occur for a variety of reasons, including:

 - Motor vehicle-train collisions

 Possible Causes of Railway Injuries

 Most accidents are avoidable.
 According to the National Transportation Safety Board (NTBS), the majority of train fatalities are trespassers struck by trains.
 Unprotected railway crossings don’t have lights or signals so there’s no warning that a train is coming.
 Bystanders are hurt or killed at these crossings.
 Being hit by a train is not usually survivable.
 It’s also dangerous for the people riding the train and other bystanders.

 Train derailments and hazardous material spills can cause injury to bystanders.
 Sometimes passengers are injured while boarding or disembarking from the train.
 Other causes include:

 - Defective or inadequate safety equipment at the railway crossing